rinward23/AstroEngine/docs/recipes/narrative_profiles.md

 CLI and Python APIs, ensuring deterministic output that references real event data.

+## High-level narrative overlays

+The ``astroengine.config`` module now exposes a dedicated narrative profile registry.
+Built-ins such as ``data_minimal``, ``traditional_classical``, ``modern_psychological``, ``vedic_parashari``, ``jungian_archetypal`` and the opt-in esoteric overlays adjust only the ``settings.narrative`` section while preserving the rest of the configuration.
+Use the FastAPI endpoints under ``/v1/narrative-profiles`` to list, preview, and apply them, or persist new overlays by POSTing a ``NarrativeCfg`` payload.
+Profiles are stored beneath ``~/.astroengine/profiles/narrative`` so they can be versioned or synced like other project assets.

+When running the Streamlit dashboard, open the **Narrative Profiles** page to toggle which data sources, frameworks, and esoteric layers a persona may draw from.
+Saving through the UI writes an identical YAML overlay that the API and CLI can reuse.

 ## Sidereal / ayanāṁśa summaries

 Use the ``sidereal`` profile to highlight ayanāṁśa-specific context when